Birds of Kauai Feature image

 white-rumped shama

-The White-Rumped Shama is a small passerine bird that originated in the Indian subcontinent and South Asian countries.
-According to the natives, Sir Alexander Isenberg took it from Malaysia to Kauai in the early 1930s.
+White-Rumped Shama is a small passerine bird which was native to Indian subcontinent and South Asia.
+Sir Alexander Isenberg, they say, brought it from Malaysia to Kauai in the early 1930s, according to the natives of Hawaii.

-White-Rumped Shama used to live in gardens, forests (especially bamboo forests), and parks.
-The white ramp is the only explanation for the name “white-rumped Shama.”
+White Rumped Shama lived in gardens, forests (particularly bamboo forests), and parks.
+The white ramp is the only explanation for its name “white rumped Shama.”
 They are well-known for their melodious voice and mimicry of human sounds.

 They have black plumage, a chestnut belly, and a black bill with pink feet.
-They live on raw meat and little insects.
-During their breeding season, the female lays 4 to 5 eggs in nests constructed on hallow trees from January to April.
+They live on raw meat and small insects.
+During their breeding season, the female lays 4 to 5 eggs in nests constructed on hallow trees from March to August.

 Common NameCommon Shama Thrush